developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/configreference/index.md

 	  </CustomKioskMode>

 ### DisableAllIME
-**Applies to only devices running <u>Android Lollipop and higher</u>.** Controls whether to use the input method editors (IMEs) in the Enterprise Browser app. **IMPORTANT: Enabling this parameter might cause DataWedge to stop outputting acquired data as keystrokes**.
-To avoid this conflict, [enable Enterprise Keyboard](/enterprise-keyboard/latest/guide/setup/#manualactivation) on the device before enabling this parameter.
+**This parameter is intended for use only with Zebra Enterprise Keyboard (EKB) layouts**.
+It can be used for preventing an Enterprise Keyboard from appearing when the device scanner is used to populate a data-entry field.

 **Possible values**:

-* **0 - Disabled (default; IMEs can be used)**
+* **0 - Default; Enterprise Keyboard appears when an input field gains focus**
-* 1 - Enabled (IMEs cannot be used)
+* 1 - Enterprise Keyboard does NOT appear when an input field gains focus

 ####Example
 	<Configuration>